CyanSalt/roughness/docs/components/list.md

   <template #body:items.type>

-  `string[]`
+  `string[] | number`

   </template>
   <template #body:items.default>
     <RText type="error">Required</RText>
   </template>
   <template #body:items.description>

   Item keys.
 Recommended to use all lowercase letters and hyphens and underscores.

+  When specified as number, integer strings of `1...n` will be generated as values.

   </template>

   <template #body:list-style.type>